Dr. Pamela Norley is a Licensed Chiropractic Physician successfully treating patients since 1994.

 Former Instructor: Oakton Community College, special health issues.

-Former Teaching Assistant SUNY, Long Island
+Former Teaching Assistant State University, NY, Long Island

 Former Teaching Assistant: New York Chiropractic College (physiology, pathology, physical therapy)